 Zach’s cancer inspired me to help others.

 Losing a child is devastating.
 But my experience as Zach’s caregiver inspired me to help other patients and families better manage medical conditions.
-Being a patient, or family caregiver, is overwhelming and hard work for which no one is prepared.
-I founded Zaggo, a non-profit organization, to help other patients and family caregivers be more engaged, empowered, effective members of their medical team.
+I know how hard and overwhelming it is to be a patient or family caregiver.
+And, no one feels prepared.
+I founded Zaggo, a nonprofit organization, to help other patients and family caregivers be more engaged, empowered, effective members of their medical team.
 I created the ZaggoCare System which features a how-to guide, along with organizational tools, to empower patients and their caregivers.

 Why is patient empowerment so important?

 If you’ve been reading my blogs over the past years, you’ve heard the statistics.
 Studies show that patients who are engaged in the process have better care coordination and a reduced risk of being a victim of a medical error.
 Additionally, effective patient-doctor communication leads to better adherence of treatment plans, better medical decisions, and better health outcomes.